Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_projects/Trimmed-Mean-for-Partially-Observed-Functional-Data.md

 \frac{1}{n} \sum_{i=1}^{n} \mathbf{1}_{[\beta,+\infty)}\left(\text{POIFD}\left(X_{i}\right)\right) \simeq 1-\alpha ,
 ```
 where POIFD(X) is the Partially Observed Integrated Functional Depth of $X$.
 For more details, see [Integrated Depths for Partially Observed Functional Data](https://doi.org/10.1080/10618600.2022.2070171).
+### Coding

+I have created the code for this project, which is available in the repository: [TMoPOFD GitHub Repository](https://github.com/Yixiao-Wang-Stats/TMoPOFD).
+This repository contains the simulation code for the **Trimmed Mean for Partially Observed Functional Data (TMoPOFD)**, based on the Partially Observed Integrated Functional Depth (POIFD) method.

+The code aims to define the trimmed mean for partially observed functional data using the POIFD method and to establish the strong convergence of this estimator.
+Additionally, the code utilizes the package from the study *Integrated Depths for Partially Observed Functional Data* to generate POIFD-related work, which is available at [https://github.com/aefdz/fdaPOIFD](https://github.com/aefdz/fdaPOIFD).

 ## Test Usage

 Below is an example of how to simulate data and plot the trimmed mean using this code: